jarvisxiong/Grader/README.md

 and grades, Java and distributed implementations of the example.
 As the grading code looks at the I/O, it is shared by the three implementations.

-The subpakages have "obvious" names.
+The subpackages have "obvious" names.
 For example, the C subpackage is: demoAndTest.multiparadigm.C.

 To run the C examples, you need to set the path, include and lib variables.